Soorya018/SDP-AS/readme.md

 ![](../assets/sdpodstep3.png)

-For the webhook to be automatically invoked to create incidents in Squadcast whenever tickets are created in SDP, configure a `Trigger` as given in the below screenshot by navigating to **Automations > Triggers** (you can add additional conditions if required):
+To enable automatic incident creation in Squadcast when tickets are generated in SDP, follow these steps:

+* Navigate to **Automations > Triggers**.
+* Configure a `Trigger`, as illustrated in the screenshot below.
+You can include extra conditions as needed.

 ![](../assets/sdpodstep4.png)